djvill/APLS/doc/about/terms.md

     - [Corpus of Regional African American Language](https://oraal.github.io/coraal)
     - [Sydney Speaks](http://www.dynamicsoflanguage.edu.au/sydney-speaks/).

+[^license-exceptions]:
+    License exceptions:

+    - APLS documentation is distributed under a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+      - Exception: Some pages contain content from [Villarreal et al.'s 2026 _Language and Linguistics Compass_ article][compass article].
+These pages are distributed under a [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, as is the article.
+    - [LaBB-CAT], which powers the user interface, is distributed under the [GNU Affero General Public License](https://apls.pitt.edu/labbcat/agpl.txt).

 1. APLS is provided for **free, public use** for **research and educational purposes**.
 It may not be used for commercial purposes.
 It may not be used to create technology designed for policing or law enforcement.